 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-Given these limitations, during our audit, we identified certain deficiencies in internal control, described in the accompanying Schedule of Findings and Recommendations as items 2021-001, 2021-002, and 2021-003 that we consider to be material weaknesses.
+Given these limitations, during our audit, we did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses.
+We identified certain deficiencies in internal control, described in the accompanying Schedule of Findings and Recommendations as items 2022-001, 2022-002, and 2022-003, that we consider to be material weaknesses.